Charger Missing AC Generac: Causes & Solutions

 What Does “Charger Missing AC” Mean?

-On Generac standby generators, “Charger Missing AC” appears as Warning Code 2780.
+On Generac standby generators, “Charger Missing AC” appears as Code 2780.
+Generac classifies it as a yellow battery/charger warning, though some Generac support pages also call it an alarm code.
 The generator’s built-in battery charger requires 120V AC power (typically through the T1 circuit from the transfer switch) to keep the starter battery charged.

 When this AC feed is missing or abnormal, the controller displays this warning.
 Without a charged battery, your generator won’t start when you need it most.